AndrewKairys/PCM/src/pages/index.md

     Starting with our Basic Service Plan we offer the maximum flexibility to add or reduce management service as required by the Board of Directors.

-  All Inclusive Service Packages include:
+  # title: All Inclusive Service Packages include
+  # description: >
-    -Annual Budget Analysis and Preparation
+  #   -Annual Budget Analysis and Preparation
-    -Board of Directors and Unit Owner meeting attendance -Maintaining Accounting records necessary to produce Financial Statements in accordance with generally accepted accounting principles -Review of all Vendor invoices and preparation of checks for the Board of director’s approval and signatures,
+  #   -Board of Directors and Unit Owner meeting attendance
+  #   -Maintaining Accounting records necessary to produce Financial Statements
+  #     in accordance with generally accepted accounting principles
+  #   -Review of all Vendor invoices and preparation of checks for the Board of
+  #     director’s approval and signatures,
-    -Report monthly assessments as deposited in the Florida Community Bank (FCB) Lock box
+  #   -Report monthly assessments as deposited in the Florida Community Bank
+  #     (FCB) Lock box
-    -Provide monthly aging unit owners report and forward delinquent accounts to the association’s attorney as per the Boards instructions -Assist the association’s insurance agent with up to date information as requested and to file all claims in a timely fashion -Order reserve studies when required
+  #   -Provide monthly aging unit owners report and forward delinquent accounts
+  #     to the association’s attorney as per the Boards instructions
+  #   -Assist the association’s insurance agent with up to date information as
+  #     requested and to file all claims in a timely fashion
+  #   -Order reserve studies when required
-    -Keep the Board of Directors updated on all Florida Statutes and regulations pertain to their association.
+  #   -Keep the Board of Directors updated on all Florida Statutes and regulations
+  #     pertain to their association.
 ---